 “My husband and I both grew up in South LA, and we both spent many years working in and around the neighborhood of Watts.
 It’s a place with a very strong sense of community, with more children per square inch than any other part of Los Angles, and sadly — with an outsized share of tragedy and trauma.
 Many promises have been made to the citizens of Watts over the years – and many turned out to be just that – promises and nothing else.
 But the Gehry family are different.
 They have put in the time to hear the hopes and dreams of Watts residents – and understand the incredible resiliency of the families who call that area of South LA “home.”
 Frank and Sam made promises that they intend to keep.”

 Former LA County Board of Supervisors Member Don Knabe introduced Beth & Bob Lowe: “Through all of their philanthropic giving, of both time and treasure, they have raised and nurtured a loving and giving family.
 Whether it is their own family, or pre-school families, or YMCA families, or CII families — they have helped raise millions of dollars to support programs offered by these organizations.
 They have touched the lives of thousands of children, many of whom have never met Beth & Bob.”

-Beth a Bob Lowe both delivered speeches and Bob closed the program by saying, “Most important, we are so pleased to be supporting Children’s Institute in such a meaningful way.
+Beth and Bob Lowe both delivered speeches and Bob closed the program by saying, “Most important, we are so pleased to be supporting Children’s Institute in such a meaningful way.
 Because of the support each of you has provided this evening, the children and families in our community that are most in need will truly benefit.
 Thank you form the bottom our hearts.”

 Thank you to everyone who generously supported the event and made it a success.
 For those still interested in making a donation in honor of our Children’s Champion Award recipients, Beth & Bob Lowe and Frank, Berta & Sam Gehry, you can do so here.